cms-dev/cms/docs/Task types.rst

 Communication
 -------------

-In a Communication task, a contestant must submit a source file implementing a function, similarly to what happens for a Batch task.
-The difference is that the admins must provide both a stub, that is a source file that is compiled together with the contestant's source, and a manager, that is an executable.

-For usual reactive tasks, ``num_processes`` is set to ``1``.
-In that case, the two programs communicate through two fifo files.
-The manager receives the name of the two fifos as its arguments.
-It is supposed to read from standard input the input of the testcase, and to start communicating some data to the other program through the fifo.
-The two programs exchange data through the fifo, until the manager is able to assign an outcome to the evaluation.
-The manager then writes to standard output the outcome and to standard error the message to the user, similarly to the what the checker does for a Batch task.

-When ``num_processes`` is greater than ``1``, multiple instances of the submitted program are executed. ``2 * num_processes`` fifos are given to the manager, and two of them are given to each instance of the submitted program.
-An additional number is given to the submitted program to distinguish the processes.
-Two instances of the submitted program can't communicate directly.
-Time and memory consumed are calculated by summation.

-If the program linked to the user-provided file fails (for a timeout, or for a non-allowed syscall), the outcome is 0.0 and the message describes the problem to the user.
+Communication tasks are similar to Batch tasks, but should be used when the input, or part of it, must remain secret, at least for some time, to the contestant's code.
+This is the case, for example, in tasks where the contestant's code must ask questions about the input; or when it must compute the solution incrementally after seeing partial views of the input.

+In practice, Communication tasks have two processes, running in two different sandboxes:

+- the first (manager) is entirely controlled by the admins; it reads input, communicates with the other one, and writes a :ref:`standard manager output<tasktypes_standard_manager_output>`;
+- the second is where the contestant's code runs, after being compiled together with an admin-provided stub that helps with the communication with the first process; it doesn't have access to the input, just to what the manager communicates.

+This setup ensures that the contestant's code cannot access forbidden data, even in the case they have full knowledge of the admin code.

+The admins must provide an executable manager called ``manager``.
+It can read the testcase input from stdin, and will also receive as argument the filename of two FIFOs, from and to the contestant process (in this order).
+It must write to stdout the outcome and to stderr the message for the contestant (see :ref:`details about the format`<tasktypes_standard_manager_output>`).
+If the contestant's process fails, the output of the manager is ignored, and the outcome will be 0.0 and the message will explain the reason.

+Admins must also provide a manager called :file:`stub.{ext}` for each allowed language, where :file:`{ext}` is the standard extension of a source file in that language.
+This will be compiled with the contestant's source.
+Usually, it takes care of communication with manager, so that the contestants have to implement only a function.
+The stub will receive as argument the filename of the FIFOs, from and to manager (in this order).
+As for Batch, admins can also add header file that will be used when compiling the stub and the contestant's source.

+Communication has one (optional) parameter, the number of user processes.
+If not specified, it is equal to 1 (and the behavior will be as explained above).
+If it is an integer N, there are a few differences:

+- there will be N processes with the contestant's code and the stub running;
+- there will be N pairs of FIFOs, one for each stub running; manager will receive as argument all pairs in order, and each stub will receive its own;
+- the stub will receive as a third paramenter the 0-based index within the running stubs;
+- the time limit is checked against the total user time of all the contestant's processes.

 The submission format must contain one or more filenames ending with ``.%l``.
 Multiple source files are simply linked together.
 Usually the number of files to submit is equal to ``num_processes``.

+Communication supports user tests.
+In addition to the input file, contestant must provide the stub and their source file.
+The admin-provided manager will be used; the output returned to the contestant will be what the manager writes to the file :file:`output.txt`.

+.. note:: Particular care must be taken for tasks where the communication through the FIFOs is particularly large or frequent.
+In these cases, the time to send the data may dominate the actual algorithm runtime, thus making it hard to distinguish between different complexities.

 TwoSteps
 --------

-Warning: use this task type only if you know what are you doing.
+.. warning:: This task type is not secure; the user source could intercept the main function and take control of input reading and communication between the processes, which is not monitored.
+Admins should use Communication instead.

 In a TwoSteps task, contestants submit two source files implementing a function each (the idea is that the first function gets the input and compute some data from it with some restriction, and the second tries to retrieve the original data).

 The admins must provide a manager, which is compiled together with both of the contestant-submitted files.
-The manager needs to be named :file:`manager.%l`, where ``.%l`` is the standard extension of a source file in that language.
-Furthermore, for C/C++ and Pascal, appropriate header files for the two source files given by the contestants need to be provided, as well as manager header files (:file:`manager.h`, :file:`managerlib.pas`)---**even if they are empty**.
+The manager needs to be named :file:`manager.{ext}`, where ``{ext}`` is the standard extension of a source file in that language.
+Furthermore, the admins must provide appropriate header files for the two source files and for the manager, even if they are empty.

 The resulting executable is run twice (one acting as the computer, one acting as the retriever).
 The manager in the computer executable must take care of reading the input from standard input; the one in the retriever executable of writing the retrieved data to standard output.
 Both must take responsibility of the communication between them through a pipe.

 More precisely, the executable is called with two arguments: the first is an integer which is 0 if the executable is the computer, and 1 if it is the retriever; the second is the name of the pipe to be used for communication between the processes.

-Normally, the standard output of the second invocation of the manager is compared to a provided reference output file using the white-diff comparator.
-However, the admins may provide a :file:`checker` executable, with the same properties as for Batch.
-If a file with such a name is found in the uploaded manager files, it will be run instead of the white-diff comparator.
+TwoSteps has one parameter, similar to Batch's third, that specifies whether to compare the second process output with the correct output using white-diff or a checker.
+In the latter case, an executable manager named :file:`checker` must be provided.

+TwoSteps supports user tests; contestants must provide the manager in addition to the input and their sources.

+**How to migrate from TwoSteps to Communication.** Any TwoSteps task can be implemented as a Communication task with two processes.
+The functionalities in the stub should be migrated to Communication's manager, which also must enforce any restriction in the computed data.

 .. _tasktypes_white_diff: